 – Marsha Novak, GCFP, P.T.

-“Thank you for a superb first training session in the Feldenkrais Method.
-You are a topnotch teacher, and so real and available.
+“Thank you… You are a topnotch teacher, and so real and available.
 More than ever, I feel open, relaxed, and at one with my feelings and my body.
 As a musician, this is very important to me.
 My neck, shoulders, and spine have never felt so supple and unified.
 I have more mobility as a violist than at any time during the last ten years, and am enjoying a new appreciation of how I practice.”

 – David Daniel Bowes, Viola/Violin Teacher and Performer, Philharmonia Baroque